March 27, 2026

 Community health risks

-• This combined-cycle gas plant would expose the surrounding community to fine particulate matter, a harmful form of air pollution linked to adverse health outcomes.
+• This combined-cycle gas plant would expose the surrounding community to fine particulate matter, a harmful form of air pollution linked to adverse health outcomes such as respiratory and cardiovascular illnesses, asthma, and increased risk of heart attack, stroke and cancer.

-• The proposed site is located in an area with high population density, near neighborhoods, schools and places of worship within and surrounding Anderson city limits.
+• The proposed site is located in an area with high population density, near neighborhoods, elementary schools, places of worship and Anderson city limits.

 • Children, seniors and people with existing respiratory or health conditions would be especially vulnerable to these impacts.